 Clinton — Persons interested in putting a stop to human trafficking may attend meetings the second Tuesday of the month at 9 a.m. at The Canticle.
 Call Lori Freudenberg at (563) 242-7611 for more information.

-Iowa City — A new “Surviving Divorce” ministry session will begin Sept.
-13. Meetings take place Wednesday evenings from 6:30-8 p.m. at St. Patrick Parish.
+Iowa City — A new “Surviving Divorce” ministry session is under way.
+Meetings take place Wednesday evenings from 6:30-8 p.m. at St. Patrick Parish.
 For more information contact Stephanie Zeising at (319) 530-5487 or firstname.lastname@example.org.

 Bettendorf —Widows and Widowers from St. John Vianney Parish meet the third Wednesday of each month at noon in the dining room at Bettendorf Hy-Vee, 2900 Devils Glen Rd.
 Purchase what you want for lunch.
 This is a time of hospitality.